Top-ranked recipe named "Pasta - Basic Recipe for Homemade"

 Try this Pasta - Basic Recipe for Homemade recipe, or contribute your own.
-"Pasta" and "Italian" are two of the tags cooks chose for Pasta - Basic Recipe for Homemade.
+"Pasta" and "Italian" are two tags used to describe Pasta - Basic Recipe for Homemade.

 "This is a great guide to making pasta!
 It answered many, many things I had been wondering about using my hand operated machine and was very specific about just how to do it, My kids and I had a great time making different kinds of pasta thanks to this!"- MauraSpeckt

 Ricetta Base Per Pasta in Casa (Basic Recipe for Homemade Pasta) HAND ROLLED: Mound part of the flour in a large board or other working surface and make a well at center.
 Pour in eggs.
 With the aid of a fork, mix eggs and flour very gradually until a soft paste forms.
 With your finger mix in enough flour to make a firm but not too hard, dough.
 Knead for about 5 minutes, till dough is smooth.

 Place in an unfloured dish; cover with an inverted dish and let it rest in the refrigerator for about 1/2 hour.
 Take half of the dough, knead it lightly, and shape into a ball.
 Place on a well floured board.
 With the palms of your hands, flatten the ball, keeping the round shape, and sprinkle with flour.
 With the rolling pin, begin to thin the disk out in all directions, trying not to lose the round shape.
 Continue to sprinkle with flour as it becomes necessary, so that the dough does not stick to the pin.
 As soon as the disk of dough is thin enough to be rolled AROUND the rolling pin do so.* Starting from the end farthest from you, begin to roll the dough toward you, using small, even strokes back and forth, at the same time you swiftly slide your hands inward to the centre and outward to the edges of the pin.